Chocolate walnut cake is a treasure of a recipe from Marcella Hazan — it’s remarkably moist and light, and easy to make.

 - ½ cup all-purpose flour or brown rice flour

-- 1 tablespoon nocino (Italian walnut liqueur) or brandy
+- 1 tablespoon nocino Italian walnut liqueur or brandy, optional

-- Unsweetened cocoa powder and/or softly whipped cream for serving
+- Unsweetened cocoa powder and softly whipped cream , for serving

 Instructions

-- Preheat oven to 350 degrees.
+- Preheat oven to 350 (175 C) degrees.
 Coat the sides of an 8-inch springform pan with olive oil or softened butter and line the bottom with a piece of parchment.

 - Whip the egg whites and salt in a mixer with the whisk attachment until they form stiff peaks.

 - Sift the flour over the egg whites and fold it in gently.
-Add the walnut mixture in 2 or 3 additions and fold it in carefully (the volume will decrease slightly); stir in the nocino or brandy.
+Add the walnut mixture in 2 or 3 additions and fold it in carefully (the volume will decrease slightly.
+Stir in the nocino or brandy, if using.

 - Cool in the pan 10 minutes before releasing the sides of the pan; invert onto a rack, remove the parchment paper.
 Turn the cake right side up and cool completely.